Rha02/Hexapawn/README.md

 # Hexapawn
-Hexapawn is a simple game used to demonstrate machine learning.
+Hexapawn is a simple game  created by Martin Gardner that's used to demonstrate machine learning.
 The game is a 3x3 grid, with 3 pawns on top and bottom.
 The pawns on top belong to the AI, while the pawns on the bottom belong to the player.

 ## The Game